Dalkeith Regeneration Project

 Project Information:

-The Dalkeith Regeneration Project is a Human-Induced Regeneration (HIR) project located on Dalkeith Station, approximately 130km northwest of Bourke in the Far West region of New South Wales.
-Registered on December 20, 2022, the project covers a substantial area of 10,579 hectares within the Bourke Shire Council local government area.
-The project is managed by proponent Julie Anne Cullenward with the assistance of carbon service provider Climate Friendly Pty Ltd.
+Dalkeith Regeneration Project is a Human-Induced Regeneration project located on Dalkeith Station, approximately 130km northwest of Bourke in the Far West region of New South Wales.
+It was registered in December 2022 and covers 10,578.66 hectares.